pantheon-systems/documentation/source/_docs/clear-caches.md

 ## Troubleshooting
 ### Clear Cache Fails in Dashboard or Terminus
 If you see a notification on the Dashboard indicating a failure to clear cache, this is usually due to a PHP error, redirect, or other code-related issue.
-While the Dashboard notification may not help much to debug, running the same command via [Terminus](/docs/terminus/) will likely provide actionable information (`terminus env:clear-cache`).
-Commenting out redirections in `settings.php`, `wp-config.php`, or elsewhere can isolate issues as well as resolving any fatal PHP errors.
+While the Dashboard notification may not help much to debug, running the same command via [Terminus](/docs/terminus/) will likely provide actionable information.

+Some good troubleshooting first steps include:

+ - Commenting out redirections in `settings.php`, `wp-config.php`, or elsewhere.

+ - Resolve any fatal PHP errors.